 Mathew's the first person I've met who says I can make 7% in cash off an investment.
 In fact, after I asked him to put his money where his mouth is, he came up with 7 Paying 7 -- a free report you can get right now along with a free one-month trial to the newsletter.
 And if you keep your subscription beyond the first month and the newsletter doesn't help you make money, or you just decide you don't like Mathew's impish looks, we'll give you a refund.

 Regardless, what I've learned from Mathew's work on Fool.com and in the newsletter is that you can have your cake and eat it, too.
 You can find investments with high yields that will also offer you capital appreciation.
 My favorite pick of Mathew's so far is RPM International

-Since then, the stock is up nearly 50%.
+Since then, the stock is up 57%.
 Now if that isn't the best of all worlds, I don't know what is.
-RPM is the maker of Rust-Oleum -- a product I have used often but never even considered investing in.
+RPM is the maker of Rust-Oleum, a product I have used often but never even considered investing in.
 I never would have thought to even look at the company if it weren't for Mathew's incessant yapping about it here at Fool HQ.

 Those are the types of opportunities I expect him to unfold for us in Motley Fool Income Investor.
 If you like getting paid to invest, it's something you might want to check out.

-Bob Bobala is the managing editor of The Motley Fool.
+Bob Bobala is the editor-in-chief of The Motley Fool.
 His mother still pays him $3.64 per week in interest, which he is saving up for some fat dividend-paying stocks for her retirement.
 The Motley Fool is investors writing for investors.